sgrif/diesel.rs-website/src/guides/relations.md

 ::: content-wrapper
 ::: guide-wrapper

-For this guide, we're going to look at 1-to-many and many-to-many relations in Diesel.
+For this guide, we're going to look at joins, 1-to-many and many-to-many relations in Diesel.
 Each step in this guide will build on the previous, and is meant to be followed along.

-**This guide assumes that you have gone through the Getting Started Guide**
+**This guide assumes that you have gone through the [Getting Started Guide](./getting-started.html)**

 ## New project